alexpechkarev/image-optimiser/README.md

 | `interlaced`    | Boolean | false        | Interlace gif for progressive rendering|
 | `optimizationLevel`| Number  | 1         | Higher levels take longer, but may have better results.
 Set an optimization level between 1 and 3|

+#### <a name="url_optimizer"></a> URL Optimizer
+Scan and optimize images from specified URL
+Scan given URL and perform image optimization defined within an img tag.

+Optimized images, with a size less than the original image size, displayed in the results.

+Optimized images can be viewed for comparison with it's original image and available for download as a single file or as a `.zip` archive.

+Serves optimised `SVG`, `GIF`, `PNG` and `JPEG` formats, optional optimisation parameters can also be specified.

+Optimised images only available during the next 24 hours and will be deleted after that period.

 ![URL Image Optimiser](https://raw.githubusercontent.com/alexpechkarev/url-image-optimiser/master/url-image-optimiser.png)